Apple TV uses these network ports for communications on your network:

 - TCP port 80 and 443 are used to communicate with the iTunes Store securely over the Internet.

-- TCP port 53 is used for regular DNS.
+- TCP and UDP port 53 are used for DNS.

 These are well-known ports used by Apple products, like iTunes.
 If you can use all the features of iTunes, these ports are likely already open on your firewall or NAT router.